 The mudroom encourages my very “active” (i.e. messy) husband to drop his shoes at the door after he has been working on his latest outdoor project.
 The mudroom provides an appropriate space to dry off the dogs when they have been out in the rain.

 The mudroom also houses my stackable washer and dryer, along with a nice shelf for my clean laundry basket.
 I have room for a plastic bin for the EXTRA dirty clothes that don’t even make it to the hamper in the bathroom.

 Eastwood Homes offers dozens of floor plans with a mud room space separating the garage entrance from the rest of the home.
 One of my favorite Eastwood Homes mudroom spaces comes with the Charleston floor plan.
-The mudroom in the Charleston is so large that some decorators treat it as a separate living space.
-I would fill this room with cabinets and cubbies.
-I would have a place for everything.
-I would include a laundry sink to wash my dogs, and a countertop for folding clothing.
-It would be a dream-come-true!
+The mudroom in Charleston is so large that some decorators treat it as a separate living space.
+I would fill this room with cabinets and cubbies and have a place for everything, including a laundry sink to wash my dogs, and a countertop for folding clothing.
+It would be a dream come true!

 Other great plans from Eastwood Homes that offer a mudroom include the Davidson, the Drexel, the McDowell, The Stanley, and the Caldwell, among several others.
 Check out the best plans for your lifestyle at www.eastwoodhomes.com.

 During the months of April, May, and June, a portion of the proceeds of each home sold by Eastwood Homes in the Charlotte area will be donated to Atrium Health’s COVID-19 relief efforts.

 Whether you’ve seen the State Farm commercial or you’re hearing about it here first, she sheds are here to stay!
 These backyard getaways are the perfect version of a Woman’s “Man Cave”.